Friday 14th - Saturday 15th July 2017

 Blue Badge holders are given forward parking in the car parks, free of charge.
 These parking areas are subject to capacity on the day and provide closer proximity to the racecourse entrances.

 Each entrance to the racecourse has a pass gate, in addition to a set of turnstiles.
-This allows easier access for wheelchair users (electric and manual), semi-ambulant visitors, pushchairs and those accompanied by working dogs.
-Once inside the racecourse, access to the different areas not at ground level is available via ramps and/or lifts.
+This allows easier access for wheelchair users (electric and manual), pushchairs and those accompanied by working dogs.
+Once inside the racecourse, ramps/lifts are available to access different levels.

-A number of manual wheelchairs are available for hire on the day, subject to availability.
+A number of manual wheelchairs are available for hire on the day from Ticket Office East (subject to availability).
 Wheelchair hire is free of charge, with a fully refundable deposit of £30 cash on the day.
-It is advised to pre-book if you require one.
+To avoid disappointment, it is advised to book in advance if you require a wheelchair by emailing: [email protected]

-Within the Grandstand, there are a number of disabled toilets on each level.
+Within the Grandstand, there are a number of accessible toilets on each level.
 Other locations include the Pavilion and the Old Paddock.

 First Aid Points